peverett/c0d1l1ty-exercises/GenomicRangeQuery/README.md

 This one really stumped me for a while.
 The trick is to use postfix count for each nucleotide of it's last index position.

-For example, with the example given, use 4 arrays, one for each nucleotide, and then process the genom string into those arrays such that the last postion of each type of nucleotide is recorded for that index.
+With the example given, use 4 arrays, one for each nucleotide, and then process the genom string into those arrays such that the last position of each type of nucleotide is recorded for that index.
 This is done postfix i.e. make the arrays N+1 and set the last element -1.
 Then process the Genome string from the back to front.

-For the example the postfix sums for the example should be as follows:
+For the example, the postfix sums should be as follows:
 ```
     nuc_A[] = [  1,  1,  6,  6,  6,  6, -1 ]
     nuc_C[] = [  0,  3,  3,  3,  4, -1, -1 ]